A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: AGN feedback in the hybrid simulations

 \subsection{Large-scale outflows}

 In Fig.~\ref{fig:IGM} we show the temperature slices through the L100m6 and L100m6h simulations (run with the thermal and hybrid AGN feedback models, respectively) at $z=0.2$.
 We also overlay particles directly heated or kicked by AGN feedback (see caption for details).
 AGN feedback drives outflows and heats the IGM through shocks.
 These are frequently bipolar even in the thermal AGN feedback case (which is nominally isotropic, but bipolar outflows tend to form as gas escapes galaxies; \citealt{Mitchell2020}), but more often so in the hybrid AGN feedback case, due to the explicit two-sided jet activity.
 Individual jets may be discerned in the right panels as well as the bow shocks ahead of the jets.
+The jets appear to push out gas to larger radii compared to thermal feedback.
+This is consistent with large-scale jet activity in the SIMBA simulations (\citealt{Dave2019}, \citealt{Borrow2020}).

 We now quantify some of our discussion from above.
 When kicking particles into jets, we tag them by the ID of the BH that kicked those particles.
 We do not do this for thermal feedback, so we restrict the following analysis to jet feedback only.
 In addition to recording the ID of the BH particle, we record how much energy was given to the gas particles, and the time when the kick occurred.
 This can be used to track individual jet particles and their positions at any given time.
 Using this information, for every central halo in L200m7h at $z=0$, we find all particles that were kicked as part of jet feedback by the current most massive BH (in a 50 kpc 3D aperture centered on the most bound particle) hosted by that halo.
 We then compute the distance to both the centre of mass and centre of energy of these particles, where for the latter, the weight is $m_\mr{g}v_\mr{jet}^2$, $v_\mr{jet}$ being the target jet velocity at kick time.
 We compute mean redshifts at kick time for the centre of energy case.
 For every BH, we also find the farthest kicked particle.